ZhenyingZhu/StudyNotes/SystemDesign.md

 Idempotence

 - other than using distributed transaction to make sure an event is only processed once successfully, another approach is using idempotence
 - for operations that are not naturally idempotent, adding some extra metadata.
-In Kafka, each message has a offset, and record the processed offset
+In Kafka, each message has a offset, and record the processed offset **[KEY]**
 - Fencing might needed during failover to prevent a node loses network connection but not dead

 Rebuilding state after a failure